LIFT programming/events calendar

 h ealth programs:

-- Mental Health connections for both individual counseling and group support group settings will be offered whenever possible.
-Getting to speak to a counselor one on one about what you are struggling with or with a small group of peers designed to offer specific support and resources for challenging topics.
+- A weeknight student support group is offered because getting to speak about what you are struggling with in a safe, small group of peers designed to offer specific support and resources for challenging topics is very helpful.

-- Workshops for parents/guardians on helpful topics and especially on areas that are under-served. specific topics that are typically under gender issues, technology,
+- Workshops are offered monthly for parents/guardians on helpful topics and especially on areas that are under-addressed.
+Topics like communications, finances, gender issues, technology, mental health, etc.